 Sometimes it is a serious issue and we need to discuss it with each other.
 But most times, when I really stop to think about the situation, I realize it’s a matter of preference – and we just have a difference of opinions.
 As long as it’s not earth-shattering, I try to let it go.

 Seeking and pursuing peace goes hand in hand with picking your battles wisely.
 Instead of focusing on offenses in marriage, focus on peace.
 How can you overlook an offense?

 As long as you’re not in danger, is the issue you’re focusing on worth a confrontation?
 Pursuing peace may take a lot of prayer.
 And it usually means you need to rely on the Holy Spirit.
 But a peaceful marriage can be such a sweet gift both to you and your spouse.

 5. It’s vitally important to be your spouse’s number one cheerleader.

 Your spouse will seek the approval and encouragement of someone.
 Make sure it’s you.

-As you’re cheering your husband or wife on, also be sure to look for ways to help make your spouse’s life easier.
+As you’re cheering your husband on, also be sure to look for ways to help make your spouse’s life easier.

 Life is hard.
 If you’re married, it’s a good thing you have been given the blessing of your spouse.